esm7/obsidian-map-view/README.md

 -   Fix to blank or malformed inline geolocations throwing exceptions (https://github.com/esm7/obsidian-map-view/issues/172)
 -   Fixed issues with Map View trying to process non-Markdown files in the vault (https://github.com/esm7/obsidian-map-view/issues/181)
 -   Lock controls in embeds
+-   Added a not-fully-baked `autoFit` flag, with no proper UI yet.
+-   The `linkedto:` query operator now actually resolves Obsidian links instead of doing textual comparison (https://github.com/esm7/obsidian-map-view/issues/162).
+    -   Note: this might break existing queries that counted on it to work on text comparison rather than an actual note path.
+-   The "open in last-used pane" setting now respects pinned panes (https://github.com/esm7/obsidian-map-view/issues/134).

 ### 3.1.1